richardispunk/cryptonite_taskphase_divyayan/hello_hackers.md

 ## Intro to Commands
   In this challenge the main task was to get familiarized with using simple, non-argument, commands in the Linux (bash) command line.
-We were asked to use the ```hello``` command, which returned the flag `86KB7nvKScDOwBWK29YND3Yv6_y.ddjNyUDL0UTN0czW` An issue that I faced here, was how to copy from the Web VSCode terminal, since `Ctrl+C` would simply terminate the ongoing command.
+We were asked to use the ```hello``` command, which returned the flag `86KB7nvKScDOwBWK29YND3Yv6_y.ddjNyUDL0UTN0czW` ~~An issue that I faced here, was how to copy from the Web VSCode terminal, since `Ctrl+C` would simply terminate the ongoing command.
 I found out that by using `Ctrl+left-mouse-button`, it would send the flag into the search box with the entirety of it selected.
-From there, I simply copied it.
+From there, I simply copied it.~~ Nevermind, the shortcut works.
+I overthought it.
+That was not applicable to the Desktop Environment.

   ![image](https://github.com/user-attachments/assets/cb8cbdea-0d90-463c-bb15-1f48143aa486)